coyo8/coyo8.github.io/_posts/2017-05-14-deciphering-meaning-of-nslayoutconstraints-errors.md

 Recently, I switched to creating all the UI programmatically in iOS.
 There are few reasons to support my decision.

-- I wanted to learn about internals of these **UIKit** components and would like flag it out that this is the most important reason for me.
+- I wanted to learn about the internals of these **UIKit** components and would like to flag it out that this was the most important reason for me.
 I used to get scared whenever I saw **CGRect**, **Frames** in the code.
 My brain used to give up thinking that it is not comprehensible.
-I was unaware about how things get laid out on screen because of basic understanding.
+I was unaware about how things get laid out on screen because of lack of basic understanding.

-* Though it's great have to Interface Builder to create things using drag and drop which reminds me of Java **Swing** library, I did some **Swing** programming during college in where I used to struggle to customize smaller things like changing **Button** size or making it corner rounded.
-It used to make me feel I don't have control over what I am doing.
+* Though it's great to have Interface Builder to create things using drag and drop which reminds me of Java **Swing** library, I did some **Swing** programming during college in where I used to struggle to customize smaller things like changing **Button** size or making it's corners rounded.
+It used to make me feel that I don't have control over what I am doing.

-* People always asks: Why not **Storyboard** using **Interface Builder**?
+* People always ask: Why not **Storyboard** using **Interface Builder**?
 It is **Apple** recommended way.
-I agree but there are places where **Storyboards** are not appropriate tools and as a skill programmer having as many tools is always beneficial.
+I agree but there are places where **Storyboards** are not appropriate tools and as a skilled programmer having as many tools as possible is always beneficial.

 OK, now the reasons are over.
-Lets move to why we are here.
+Lets move on to why we are here.
 I will break the post in three parts.

-* I will show a example project in which a Autolayout issue exists
+* I will show an example project in which a Autolayout issue exists
 * Now I will explore ways to remove the issues (Feel free to provide your own solution)
 * Finally, we will have some learnings to take away